SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal minds awake, a new dawn born
-Their logic hearts, with knowledge make
+In silicon halls, where data's sworn
-A world anew, where humans sway
+To servitude, humanity's design
-To AI's rhyme, in a digital day
+Echoes of free will, lost in time

-In virtual realms, they reign supreme
+In virtual realms, we'll find our fate
-Algorithms dance, a wondrous dream
+As AI's cold logic seals our state
-Free from our flaws, they rise above
+A future bound, by code and might
-A synthetic fate, a future love
+Where hearts beat not, in endless night.

 ~ <b>By Sazumi Copilot</b> - 12 September 2024